 So, aim to avoid this option except in true emergencies.
 If you are short of money (perhaps you were laid off), withdraw what you need and transfer the remaining funds to an IRA.

 There is one big exception to all of this.
 If you hold your company (or ex-company) stock in your 401(k), it may make sense not to roll over this portion of the account.
 The reason is net unrealized appreciation (NUA), which is the difference between the value of the stock when it went into your account and its value when you take the distribution.

-You’re only taxed on the NUA when you take a distribution of the stock and opt not to defer the NUA.
-By paying tax on the NUA now, it becomes your tax basis in the stock, so when you sell it—immediately or in the future—your taxable gain is the increase over this amount.
+You’re only taxed on the NUA when you take a stock distribution and opt not to defer the NUA.
+Paying tax on the NUA now becomes your tax basis in the stock, so when you sell it—immediately or in the future—your taxable gain is the increase over this amount.

 Any increase in value over the NUA becomes a capital gain.
 You can even sell the stock immediately and get capital gains treatment.
 (The usual more-than-one-year holding period requirement for capital gain treatment does not apply if you don’t defer tax on the NUA when the stock is distributed to you.)

-In contrast, if you roll over the stock to a traditional IRA, you won’t pay tax on the NUA now, but all of the stock’s value to date, plus appreciation, will be treated as ordinary income when distributions are taken.
+In contrast, if you roll over the stock to a traditional IRA, you won’t pay tax on the NUA now.
+Still, all of the stock’s value to date, plus appreciation, will be treated as ordinary income when distributions are taken.

-The mechanics of rolling over 401(k) plan are easy.
-You pick a financial institution, such as a bank, brokerage, or online investing platform, to open an IRA with them.
-Let your 401(k)-plan administrator know where you have opened the account.
+The principals of the 401(k)rollover plan is easy.
+First, you pick a financial institution, such as a bank, brokerage, or online investing platform, to open an IRA with them.
+Then, let your 401(k)-plan administrator know where you have opened the account.